 Joaquin “Jack” Garcia is considered by his peers and leading FBI experts to be among the most successful undercover agents in the history of the FBI.
 In his 26 years of service and as an undercover agent in over 100 undercover operations, Mr. Garcia is best known for his undercover role as “Jack Falcone,” a self-described Sicilian jewel thief and drug dealer from Miami who infiltrated the Gambino crime family.
 The case resulted in the arrest and conviction of 35 mobsters, including the top members of the Post-John Gotti Gambino crime family.

-Jason Ginoza, Assistant Principal, Veterans Tribute Career & Technical Academy (VTCTA), has served the students of the Clark County School District since 1998 as a teacher, counselor, partnership coordinator and administrator.
-Mr. Ginoza has been with VTCTA since 2009 and has worked tirelessly to develop positive working relationships with local, state, and federal public service agencies.
+Jason Ginoza has served the students of the Clark County School District since 1998 as a teacher, counselor, partnership coordinator, administrator, and currently holds the position of Assistant Human Resources Officer.
+Previously, Mr. Ginoza served as Principal at Veterans Tribute Career & Technical Academy (VTCTA) and worked tirelessly to develop positive working relationships with local, state, and federal public service agencies.
 Mr. Ginoza is a proud graduate of the Las Vegas Chamber of Commerce’s Leadership Las Vegas Class of 2015.

 Ioan Grillo is a journalist and writer based in Mexico City.
 A native of Brighton, England, he has been covering Latin America, with an emphasis on drug cartels, since 2001.
 His work has appeared in Time Magazine, The New York Times, The Sunday Telegraph, The Guardian, and The Associated Press, along with being featured on CNN.
 He is the author of Gangster Warlords: Drug Dollars, Killing Fields and the New Politics of Latin America and El Narco: Inside Mexico’s Criminal Insurgency.
 In addition to reporting on drug-trafficking empires, he has covered a number of other issues crucial to Latin America and the Caribbean, including natural disasters, political conflicts, and emigration.

-Before coming to UNLV, Dean Hamilton taught property law, legal history, and constitutional law at the University of Illinois College of Law and the Chicago-Kent College of Law.
+Before coming to UNLV, Daniel taught property law, legal history, and constitutional law at the University of Illinois College of Law and the Chicago-Kent College of Law.
 He is the recipient of multiple teaching awards, including Professor of the Year at both institutions.

 Dean Hamilton is past-president of the legal history section of the American Association of Law Schools and serves on the Board of the American Society for Legal History.
 His research presentations include talks at the law schools at New York University, Northwestern, Stanford, the University of Texas, and Harvard University as well as multiple presentations at the American Society for Legal History.